Shyness: Intervention and treatment

-Psychological methods and pharmaceutical drugs are commonly used to treat shyness in individuals who feel crippled because of low self-esteem and psychological symptoms, such as depression or loneliness.
-According to research, early intervention methods that expose shy children to social interactions involving team work, especially team sports, decrease their anxiety in social interactions and increase their all around self-confidence later on.
-Implementing such tactics could prove to be an important step in combating the psychological effects of shyness that make living normal life difficult for anxious individuals.
+Psychological methods and pharmaceutical drugs are commonly used to treat shyness in individuals who feel affected because of low self-esteem and psychological symptoms, such as depression or loneliness.
+According to research, early intervention methods that expose shy children to social interactions involving teamwork, especially team sports, decrease their anxiety in social interactions and increase their overall self-confidence later.

 One important aspect of shyness is social skills development.
 If schools and parents implicitly assume children are fully capable of effective social interaction, social skills training is not given any priority (unlike reading and writing).
 As a result, shy students are not given an opportunity to develop their ability to participate in class and interact with peers.
-Teachers can model social skills and ask questions in a less direct and intimidating manner in order to gently encourage shy students to speak up in class, and make friends with other children.